 Check that your PHP version and configuration is valid both for PHP Web & CLI.

-php artisan migrate.
+php artisan migrate command.

 Assuming that you want to install TRAX LRS in a folder named traxlrs:

 git clone https://github.com/trax-project/trax2-extended-lrs traxlrs cd traxlrs composer install

 bootstrap/cache must be writable both by the webserver and the console user.